ZekeH43/Project-3/README.md

 ## Solidity Contract Implementation (Project_33.sol)
--The smart contract, written in Solidity, facilitates a secure and transparent voting process for board member selection.
+### The smart contract, written in Solidity, facilitates a secure and transparent voting process for board member selection.
 Key components include:

 -ERC721 Token: Inherits from ERC721Full, an OpenZeppelin implementation of the ERC721 standard, creating unique tokens for each voter.